 These mics are really easy to use.
 The rise in popularity of podcasting and YouTube have turned these mics into a hot commodity.
 They plug right into your laptop and… that’s it!
 Anyone who wants to record without the high-cost of a studio can easily get started with one of these.

 Taking Care of Your Microphones

-Okay, so you’ve purchase your microphone and you’ve been using it for years.
+Okay, so you’ve purchased your microphone and you’ve been using it for years.
 It’s also good to know how to take care of them.

-Keeping your microphone safe when not in use is a good idea.
+Keeping your microphone safe when not in use is a good idea, and just as important as choosing the right microphone to begin with.
 Dust particles can be damaging to the device.
 Even something simple like a plastic bag works.

 A pop filter works wonders to stop saliva getting on the microphone.
 Lastly, always remember to connect the mic to the power supply before you turn it on.
 Voltage shock can permanently damage the device.

 Hard equipment cases are great for carrying not just the microphone, but the cables and other accessories as well.
 Hard cases provide protection against drops, crushing and any significant impacts.
 If you consider your instruments as really precious cargo, you can invest in some extra-protection.
 There are even more impact resistant options with foam interiors, shock resistant pads and even some waterproof cases.